Vermont Law and Graduate School: Academics

 There is also a Master of Environmental Law and Policy (MELP), Master of Energy Regulation and Law (MERL), and Master of Food and Agriculture Law and Policy (MFALP).

 In 2022, the ABA's Section of Legal Education and Admissions to the Bar determined VLGS had failed to significantly comply with Standard 316, which was revised in 2019 to provide that at least 75% of an accredited law school's graduates who took a bar exam must pass one within two years of graduation.
 Graduates in 2019 had a 67.54% bar pass rate.
 However, VLGS had an 82.84% pass rate in 2018, and the school described the 2019 results as an anomaly.
 The ABA determined the school was back in compliance by March 2023.

 Joint programs

 The Law School has partnered with different domestic and international universities to offer dual-degree programs.
-Domestic schools include: Yale School of the Environment (JD/Master of Environmental Management), Tuck School of Business at Dartmouth (MELP/Master of Business Administration), the University of Vermont Rubenstein School of Natural Resources (MELP/Master of Science in Natural Resources), Thunderbird School of Global Management (JD/Masters of Business Administration), the University of South Carolina (MELP/JD), University of South Dakota (MELP/JD), and Northeastern University School of Law (MELP/JD).
-International universities include the University of Cambridge (JD/Master of Philosophy), Cergy-Pontoise University (France), and the University of Seville (Spain).
+Domestic schools include: Yale School of the Environment (JD/Master of Environmental Management), Tuck School of Business at Dartmouth (MELP/Master of Business Administration), the University of Vermont Rubenstein School of Natural Resources (MELP/Master of Science in Natural Resources), the University of South Carolina (MELP/JD), and the University of South Dakota (MELP/JD).
+International universities include the University of Cambridge (JD/Master of Philosophy) and Cergy-Pontoise University (France).